2023 Cincinnati Bearcats football team

-The 2023 Cincinnati Bearcats football team will represent the University of Cincinnati during the 2023 NCAA Division I FBS football season.
-The Bearcats, members of the Big 12 Conference, play home games at Nippert Stadium in Cincinnati, Ohio.
-2023 is the program's first season under head coach Scott Satterfield.
+The 2023 Cincinnati Bearcats football team represented the University of Cincinnati during the 2023 NCAA Division I FBS football season.
+The Bearcats, members of the Big 12 Conference, played home games at Nippert Stadium in Cincinnati, Ohio.
+2023 was the program's first season under head coach Scott Satterfield.
+The Cincinnati Bearcats football team drew an average home attendance of 38,193 in 2023.

 In September 2021, Cincinnati, BYU, Houston, and UCF accepted bids to join the Big 12.
-On June 10, the American Athletic Conference and the three American Athletic Conference schools schools set to depart from the league (Cincinnati, Houston, and UCF) announced that they had reached a buyout agreement with the conference that will allow those schools to join the Big 12 Conference in 2023.
+On June 10, the American Athletic Conference and the three American Athletic Conference schools set to depart from the league (Cincinnati, Houston, and UCF) announced that they had reached a buyout agreement with the conference that will allow those schools to join the Big 12 Conference in 2023.
 BYU had previously operated as an independent prior to accepting a membership invitation to join the Big 12 conference.

-Previous season

-The Bearcats finished 2022 season 9–3, 6–2 in AAC play.
-The Bearcats were selected to participate in the Fenway Bowl against Lousiville.
-The Bearcats lost to Louisville 24–7.
+Two years removed from their appearance in the College Football Playoff, the Bearcats failed to qualify for a bowl game for the first time since 2017 after a loss to UCF.